JArthurJohnston/smalltalk-JWTs/README.md

 	token := JSONWebToken new.
 ```

 2. JWTs are no good unless you can load them up with information.
 The main way to accomplish this is through claims.
-Adding claims to a jwt are really easy.
+Adding claims to a jwt is really easy:

 ```
 	token